San Francisco de Macorís: The municipal building

-The City Hall of San Francisco de Macoris, is the headquarters of the city council and city mayor.
+The city hall of San Francisco de Macorís is the headquarters of the city council and city mayor.

 Santa Ana Cathedral

-This structure is a mixture of Gothic and modern architecture.
-It covers a complete city block, bound in the north by Santa Ana Street, in the south by Colon Street, on the west by Papi Olivier Street and on the east by Restauracion Street.
+The Santa Ana Cathedral is a mixture of Gothic and modern architecture.
+It covers a complete city block, bound on the north by Santa Ana Street, on the south by Colon Street, on the west by Papi Olivier Street and on the east by Restauración Street.
 The Santa Ana Cathedral is the headquarters of Obispo de la Diócesis de San Francisco and home to the humanist Monseñor Jesús María de Jesús Moya.

 Communications

-San Francisco de Macoris, has several radio stations and publications.
-Its longest running newspaper is El Jaya, which was founded on November 20, 1985.
+San Francisco de Macorís has several radio stations and publications.
+Its longest-running newspaper is El Jaya, which was founded on November 20, 1985.
 Its director and founder is the journalist Adriano Cruz Marte.